(Source: The Cinehound Forum)

 That’s because I struggled for years to find critical Korean commentary on either.
 Whereas now, I’m just inundated with articles to translate, with or without relying on my “성 상품화” Google News Alert.
 And, if nothing else, this recent column of Jo Woo-yeong’s I’ve translated below is testament to that greatly increased public interest and discussion.

 Unfortunately though, frankly it says little that is new either, and provides no evidence for its numerous assertions.
 But on the plus side, I did learn of popular-music critic Kang Tae-gyu’s twitter and blog through it.
-What’s more, in the process of figuring out what on Earth Jo Woo-yeong meant when she talks about Gangnam Style in the 6th paragraph, I also learnt what apparently every Korean over 30 already knew: the word “horse” (말/mal) has sexual connotations in Korean (source, right).
+What’s more, in the process of figuring out what on Earth Jo Woo-yeong meant when she talks about Gangnam Style in the 6th paragraph, I also learnt what apparently every Korean over 30 already knew: the word “horse” (말/mal) has sexual connotations (source, right: mlkshk).

 No, I never thought to ask Korean friends their feelings about horses either.
 And yes, it’s more what the word reminds them of really: the movie Madame Aema (에무 부인; aema buin) to be precise, and/or its numerous sequels.
 As Andrei Lankov explains in The Korean Times:

 In early 1982 Madam Ema, the most explicit of Korean movies ever made, hit the theaters.
 Not much can be said about its plot which is, for all practical purposes, absent.
 It was an erotic movie, often bordering on the pornographic….

 ….To everybody’s surprise, the censors did not ask too many questions.
 Actually, the only change they demanded was a change in the movie title.
 The title….was deliberately conceived in a way which hinted at Emmanuelle, the [French] erotic classic which was also a great hit in Korea of the late 1970s….